FREE Printable Books for Young Kids to Develop Reading Skills

 Help Kids Learn the 5 Short Vowels with the Beginner Phonics Series

-In addition to the Alphabetti series, Progressive Phonics has three series of Phonics Books.
+In addition to the Alphabetti series, Progressive Phonics has three series of free, printable Phonics Books for kids.
 The Beginner Phonics series expands on the material learned in the Alphabetti series.
 Children who have learned about the sounds and shapes of the most common letters now learn about letter pairs, short vowel sounds, and their most common word families.
 For example, the first book teaches the short vowel “a” and letter pairs like “ai” and “at.”

 Progressive Phonics